ablanco/githooks/README.rst

 githooks is a simple module that adds several python related useful hooks to use with Git hooks system.

+**It's still alpha software!**

 It uses the hghooks module as backend.
 It implements part of the Mercurial API for hooks, and calls hghooks for the heavy lifting.
 It supports what hghooks module supports, currently:

 * pep8 checking of python files
 * pyflakes checking of python files
 * Checking for forgotten pdb statements in python files
 * Trac integration.
 This includes:

   - Making sure at least a ticket is mentioned in the changeset message
   - Updating the Trac ticket with the changeset

 PyPi package: